 - Diamond District RFO Addendum 1 (PDF file)

 Finalists and the Request for Offer Process

-Three finalists in the Diamond District redevelopment project will be asked to respond to a Request for Offers (RFO).
-The RFO will be issued the week of May 30, 2022, and responses will be due June 28, 2022.
+Three finalists in the Diamond District redevelopment project were asked to respond to a Request for Offers (RFO).
+The RFO was issued the week of May 30, 2022, and responses were due June 28, 2022.

-After carefully considering the responses to the Request for Interest (RFI) and Request for Additional Information (RFAI), the Evaluation Panel has selected three finalist teams based on their design, program strength, community benefits and financing approaches (listed alphabetically):
+After carefully considering the responses to the Request for Interest (RFI) and Request for Additional Information (RFAI), the Evaluation Panel selected three finalist teams based on their design, program strength, community benefits, and financing approaches (listed alphabetically):